CodeYourFuture/CYF-PD/content/blocks/prep-developer-communication/readme.md

 skills:
   - Communication
 objectives:
-  - In pairs, trainees will develop a presentation of technical concepts to a diverse audience.
+  - Trainees will develop a presentation of technical concepts tailored for a specific audience
 time: 60
 prep: Work together with your pair
 introduction: You will explore how a professional developer explains technical